1901 Liverpool City Council election

-Elections to Liverpool City Council were held on Friday 1 November 1901.
+Elections for one third of the Councillors' seats for Liverpool City Council were held on Friday 1 November 1901.

-There were three new seats : Anfield, Walton and Warbreck.
+There were elections for each of the 32 wards, with the second councillors being elected for then Anfield and Warbreck wards for the first time.

-Eight of the thirty seats were uncontested.
+Eight of the thirty two seats were uncontested.

 After the election, the composition of the council was: